 Students enter the school system with varying levels of English language proficiency.
-The goal of the ESOL Program is to ensure that all students receive comparable and comprehensible instruction.
-This instruction helps English Language Learners (ELL) students to develop communicative and academic skills necessary for meeting national, state, and District educational standards.
+The goal of the ESOL Program is to ensure all students receive comparable and comprehensible instruction.
+This instruction helps English Language Learners (ELLs) to develop communicative and academic skills necessary for meeting national, state, and district educational standards.

 All schools with students classified as ELL must provide an appropriate ESOL program to meet the specific students' needs in language learning, academic achievement, and in cultural integration.
 Students in the ESOL program are required to meet the same curriculum standards as non-ELLs in English/Language Arts and content area instruction.
-The content of the curriculum is established by the Common Core Standards.
-ESOL strategies, supplemental materials, and native language assistance are used to ensure that comprehensible instruction is being provided to every ELL.
+The content of the curriculum is established by the Florida State Standards.
+In order to ensure comprehensible instruction is delivered, instructional support is provided with ESOL strategies, supplemental materials, and native language assistance.
 Call 754-321-2590 for more details or visit browardschools.com/bilingual-esol.